-Most fruit and vegetable farmers in south central New York are family-run operations located in small pockets of good soil, often in river and creek valleys.
+Most fruit and vegetable farmers in Chautauqua County are family-run operations located in small pockets of good soil, often in river and creek valleys.
 Most farms sell directly to their customers through pick-your-own, farmers markets, farm stands, community supported or agriculture programs, with a limited amount of wholesale.
-Organic farms are common.

-South Central NY Fruit and Vegetable Program works with producers through research/demonstration projects on farms, regional workshops, a monthly newsletter (Southern Tier Produce News) , and through farm visits to diagnose production problems.
-Your suggestions on how to tailor the program to fit your needs as a commercial fruit/vegetable grower are welcome.
+The Cornell Vegetable Program and the Lake Erie Regional Grape Program work with producers through research/demonstration projects on farms, regional workshops, a monthly newsletters, and through farm visits to diagnose production problems.

-Fruit and vegetable producers can contact the program for help with:
+Fruit and vegetable producers can contact these programs for help with:

 Grape production is a specialized business, and Cornell has a team dedicated to grape growing and juice/wine production.
-The Finger Lakes Grape Programworks on a subscription basis.
-Growers both inside and outside the Finger Lakes region can participate, see their website for details.
+The Lake Erie Regional Grape Program works on a subscription basis.
+Growers both inside and outside the Lake Erie region can participate, see their website for details.

 If you are a home gardener with questions related to growing fruits and vegetables, Cornell Cooperative Extension’s Master Gardener program is for you!
 Visit your county’s Cornell Cooperative Extension website to find the appropriate contact information.